File System Design Case Studies

 BSD Fast File System (FFS)

-BSD (Berkeley Standard Distribution) is the derivative of Unix from the University of California at Berkeley.
-They looked at the shortcomings of UFS and created a new file system, called the Fast File System (FFS), to address what they saw were the biggest faults of the file system.
+BSD (Berkeley Standard Distribution) is the derivative of UNIX from the University of California at Berkeley.
+They looked at the shortcomings of UFS and created a new file system, which they called the Fast File System (FFS), to address what they saw were the biggest faults of UFS.

 The problem with bigger blocks was that internal fragmentation increased.
-A lot of files were extremely small and many blocks were allocated because they were part of the cluster but remained unused.
-When this file system was designed, this was a significant side effect that contributed to a lot of wasted disk space.
+At the time that FFS was designed, the vast majority of files were small and unused extra blocks were allocated for those files simply because they were part of the cluster.
+With 4 KB blocks, the waste was around 45.6% .
+This was a significant side effect of larger cluster sizes that contributed to a lot of wasted disk space and, at the time, disk space was expensive .

 Cylinder groups: minimize head movement

-The second effort to improve performance was to minimize disk head movement.
+The second performance optimization was to minimize disk head movement.
 Since disk seek time is high compared to reading blocks that do not require a seek, the goal is to keep files close to their inodes.
 With UFS, all inodes were lumped at the very beginning of the file system.
-Blocks for data files and directories were allocated essentially randomly from the pool of free blocks (from the free block list, but the list eventually got randomly scrambled).
-With the FFS, the goal is to keep related files, directories, and their inodes close together.
+Blocks for data files and directories were allocated essentially randomly from the pool of free blocks available for data, which occupied the rest of the disk.
+With FFS, the goal is to keep related files, directories, and their inodes close together.

 As we saw earlier, a cylinder is a collection of all the blocks that share the same track number on all the heads of a disk.
 These are all the blocks that could be read with no disk seeking (hence, quickly).
 The FFS defined a cylinder group as a collection of nearby cylinders.
 A cylinder group is the group of all blocks where successive blocks in the same cylinder group can be accessed very efficiently.